Opportunistic vs targeted cyberattacks

 And thus, because of that intimacy, the fallout is more severe and long lasting.

 Diagnosing an attack as targeted in the moment enables your defense to prioritize its efforts to the key areas that enable a more appropriate defense response.
-This diagnostic is driven by information and visibility available to the security team via the 3 C's.
+This diagnostic is driven by information and visibility available to the security team via the three C's of security: context, correlation and causation.

 It's one thing to find the attacker, it's another to learn how they got there, what they may have seen along the way, how long it's been, and if they took anything.
 This visibility will also enable the remediation necessary to ensure it doesn't happen again, and make the security program stronger.

-Support for the 3 C's includes deploying controls along the kill chain to create a field of landmines to slow an attack's progression and provide the security team time and visibility.
+Support for the three C's includes deploying controls along the kill chain to create a field of landmines to slow an attack's progression and provide the security team time and visibility.

 A well-constructed centralized cybersecurity platform can bring together all of the insights related to a targeted attack that may differ from the noise of opportunistic drive-bys.